Skip to main content

 1. Do you think the relegation of Kannywood has anything to do with the social, political and tribal sentiments in Nigeria?
 And why?

-2. Apart from Africa Magic Hausa and a few other outlets, Kannywood has a distribution problem, in your opinion, how best can this be tackled?
+2. Apart from Africa Magic Hausa and a few other outlets, Kannywood has a distribution problem.
+In your opinion, how best can this be tackled?

 3. How long did it take you to gather materials for your book?